United States Regiments & Batteries > New York > 71st New York Infantry Regiment

 September 6 First Lieutenant Thomas Graham was promoted to captain of Company G.

-November 10-12 Operations on the Orange & Alexandria Railroad
+November 10-12 Operations along the Orange & Alexandria Railroad.

 December 12-15